 Also in Moscow, The Pushkin Museum of Fine Arts has one of the most extensive collections of Russian and foreign art from ancient to modern times.
 The Pushkin Museum of Fine Arts is comprised of six buildings in central Moscow.

 04 of 09

-See how the Tsars lived at Catherine the Great’s palace at Peterhof and the Summer Palace.
-Then, visit Lenin’s tomb, take a look at the old KGB headquarters and take in the Soviet-era architecture that you will find in many smaller Russian cities especially.Continue to 5 of 9 below.
+Then, visit Lenin’s tomb, take a look at the old KGB headquarters, and take in the Soviet-era architecture that you will find in many smaller Russian cities.
+Lenin's body is on display and soldiers stiffly and silently guard the tomb.Continue to 5 of 9 below.

 05 of 09

 You must try traditional Russian food at least once in your life; it’s quite a unique tasting experience.

 Borscht is a beet soup, served with a dollop of cream, that originated in Ukraine and was quickly adopted as a Russian specialty.